mktour-org/ws-server/docs/socket-logic.md

 User initially connects to websockets.
 Then user subscribes to all the topics (see `socket-events.md`).
+Well, I've realised that every tournament has its own update scheme probably.
+I won't changet the scheme for now.

+WE have a new thing now, we have an id of tournament in the socket , but it just means that the scope is defined per-id

 # tournament-games